Transmission Fluid Flush vs. Change – Which is Better?

 Q: Should I do a transmission flush or change?

 In contrast, the transmission flush will remove all dirty/old fluid and particles in the tranny.
 Of course, this comes with a premium price.
 So, you should decide what you want.
-But before making any decision, determine if your manufacturer recommends transmission flush for your specific car model.
+But before making any decision, determine if your manufacturer recommends a transmission flush for your specific car model.

 Q: Will a transmission flush improve shifting?